-After years of significant growth, maritime industries connected to offshore petroleum production experienced a global crisis manifested from early 2015 and lasting throughout 2017, with shock waves even further out in time.
-One of the most complete maritime clusters in Norway, called the Blue Maritime Cluster (BMC), concentrated to the North-western coastline of Norway, experienced an almost devastating blow during this crisis.
+After the years of significant growth, maritime industries connected to offshore petroleum production experienced a global crisis manifested from early 2015 and lasting throughout 2017, with shock waves even further out in time.
+One of the complete maritime clusters in Norway, called the Blue Maritime Cluster (BMC), concentrated to the north-western coastline of Norway, experienced an almost devastating blow during this crisis.

-The crisis was basically explained by the considerable contraction of oil and gas prices from the summer 2014, and thus, lower activity in offshore oil fields (Koilo, 2019).
-This made a significant share of ocean going vessels engaged in the oil and gas industry redundant.
-Access supply made prices on services to the oil sector, freight rates and shipyard activity fall dramatically.
-Resulting in a slump for offshore oriented industry worldwide.
+The crisis was basically explained by the considerable decrease of oil and gas prices from summer 2014, and thus lower activity in offshore oil fields (Koilo, 2019).
+This made a significant share of ocean-going vessels engaged in the oil and gas industry redundant.
+Access supply made prices on services to the oil sector, freight rates, and shipyard activity fall dramatically, resulting in a slump for the offshore oriented industry worldwide.

-It should be indisputable that the huge fall in oil and gas prices was the main triggering factor for this international maritime crisis.
-However, little has been done in order to investigate lack of financial stability and supply chain management defaults prior to the crisis.
-The BMC, concentrated around the city of Ålesund, saw a deeper crisis than most actors in the market.
-In this paper we investigate the crisis of this cluster in light of a financial instability hypothesis connected to supply chain management defaults.
+It is indisputable that the huge fall in oil and gas prices was the main triggering factor for this international maritime crisis.
+However, little has been done in order to investigate a lack of financial stability and supply chain management defaults prior to the crisis.
+The BMC, concentrated around the city of Ålesund, suffered a deeper crisis than other companies in the market.
+The article investigates the crisis of this cluster in light of a financial instability hypothesis connected to supply chain management defaults.